jinghuazhao/Omics-analysis/BMI/README.md

 }' | gzip -f > BMI.txt.gz

 ```
 where we opt to customise the header rather than the DEPICT configuration file.
-Moreover, the (hg19) chromosomal positions are *eventually* back in the data which would facilitate GCTA-COJO analysis and mirrors https://github.com/jinghuazhao/SUMSTATS.
+Moreover, the (hg19) chromosomal positions are *eventually* back in the data which would facilitate GCTA --cojo analysis and mirrors https://github.com/jinghuazhao/SUMSTATS.

 As usual, we make a call to [BMI.cfg](BMI.cfg) via
 ```bash